rinocloud/rinobot-plugin-interactive-line-plot/README.md

-# rinobot-line-plot
+# rinobot-bokeh-line-plot

-Makes a simple line plot of xy or xyyy data.
+Makes an interactive line plot of xy or xyyy data.

 So if your data has many columns, this package will take  the first column as the x axis, and each subsequent column as